* Euro races to 9-month high vs dollar on ECB growth view

 German Bund futures were down 16 basis points at 142.54 after hitting their lowest level since November earlier.

-In the currency market, the euro extended Thursday's rally against the dollar, rising 0.54 percent to $1.3340 after touching $1.3365 earlier, its highest since April.
+In the currency market, the euro extended Thursday's rally against the dollar, rising 0.54 percent to $1.3340 after touching $1.3365 earlier, its highest point since April.

 The euro was on track for its strongest weekly gain against the dollar in nearly four months.